Montoy22/VHDL-COEN313-/README.md

 # VHDL-COEN313-
-Series of vhdl code written that were used in COEN313
+Series of vhdl code used in COEN313